ersincakmak/dictionary-app/README.md

 # WORDS TO MEMORIZE

 This application was created to make it easier for users who want to memorize words.
-Application cover only en-tr dictionary for now.
+Application cover only en-tr for now.

 ## Features